Highlights

 In the realm of generative AI, diffusion models have emerged as a game-changing approach in large language models (LLMs) — first transforming image generation (think Stable Diffusion, DALL·E 2) and now making waves in natural language processing (NLP).
 But what happens when we take the diffusion framework — known for gradually turning noise into a meaningful signal — and apply it to AI text generation?

-Welcome to the world of Diffusion LLMs: a fresh direction in language modeling that challenges the autoregressive stronghold of models like GPT.
+Welcome to the world of Diffusion LLMs (Large Language Models): a fresh direction in language modeling that challenges the autoregressive stronghold of models like GPT.
 If GPTs are the typists of AI — fast, linear, efficient — then diffusion LLMs are the writers who sketch, rewrite, and refine.
-The result is not just faster or more fluent language, but a whole new way of thinking about AI generation.
+The result is not just faster or more fluent language, but a whole new way of thinking about AI text generators.

 Across the world, researchers are rapidly advancing the frontiers of diffusion, and we are keeping pace — not only by following the research closely, but by applying it in our own work.
 This blog is designed to be a foundation: a simple, clear, and comprehensive base for anyone who wishes to understand diffusion in AI, and a starting point for the series where we’ll share our own explorations and contributions.